Home > Analyses > Financial Services > Northern Trust Corporation

 Financial Performance & Fundamental Metrics

-This section provides a clear analysis of Northern Trust Corporation’s income statement, key financial ratios, and dividend payout policy to guide informed investment decisions.
+I analyze Northern Trust Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value creation.

 Income Statement

-The table below presents Northern Trust Corporation’s key income statement figures for the fiscal years 2021 to 2025, expressed in USD.
+The table below summarizes Northern Trust Corporation’s key income statement figures from 2021 through 2025, highlighting revenue, expenses, profits, and EPS.

 income statement